 When using a “soft” form of support, such as a backpack, place the forend of the rifle directly on it.
 When shooting across something harder, like a log or a rock, it may help to place some form of padding between the rifle and the object, such as a rolled up jacket.
 Do not let anything directly touch the barrel, as this will adversely affect your accuracy.

 Additionally, it is always a good idea to use some form of support beneath the rear of the rifle’s stock if possible.
 You can purchase a purpose built mono-pod or shooting bag for this purpose, or you can just use an old sock filled with sand or beads.
 Using your support hand, place the bag beneath the rear sling swivel and increase or decrease pressure on it to depress or elevate your muzzle.
 Using a rear bag makes the prone shooting position even more stable and a good shooter is capable of excellent accuracy when using one.

-Keep in mind that there is no “best” hunting shooting position for all situations.
+Keep in mind that, while various shooting positions are favored in different parts of the world (like shooting from the prone on a red stag hunting trip in New Zealand or standing from shooting sticks when pursuing cape buffalo on an Africa hunting safari) there is no single “best” shooting position for all hunting situations.
 Each position has strengths and weaknesses and it is up to the hunter to choose the position that allows him or her to take the most accurate and ethical shot.